madgik/exareme2/documentation/algorithms-user-guide.md

 In the previous sections we presented a very simple algorithm for computing the mean of some variable.
 This algorithm requires a single local and a single global step.
-More complex workflows are possible, however, for example an iterative workflow.
+More complex workflows are possible, such as an iterative workflow.
 Below is an example of how to structure code to achieve this.
 For a real world example you should see the `fit` method in the [logistic regression algorithm](https://github.com/madgik/exareme2/blob/algo-user-guide/exareme2/algorithms/logistic_regression.py).